Last Updated: January 2020

-I've been lucky to enough to get to Wimbledon a number of times over the years seeing the action on both on Centre Court and Court 1 at SW19 but as many of you know it's not the easiest tournament to get tickets for.
+I've been lucky to enough to get to Wimbledon several times over the years seeing the action on both on Centre Court and Court 1 at SW19 but as many of you know it's not the most accessible tournament to get tickets for.
 I've sourced them in a variety of different ways since I first went in 2010 including camping out in Wimbledon Park to buying online so I have a pretty good idea of how the general public can get their hands on them.

 The reason I'm putting it together is quite a few of you have asked me here on the blog about attending Wimbledon and the best way of doing things so I thought rather than answer the odd question in the comments section I'd do a full-on post.